grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ## Channel and DataDispatch one more time

-This approach assumes that we already have the class with empty implementation.

-Imagine we are in this situation, where we already have the `DataDispatch` class, but its implementation is empty - after all, this is what we are going to test-drive.
+Remember the example from the last chapter?
+Imagine we are in a situation where we already have the `DataDispatch` class, but its implementation is empty - after all, this is what we are going to test-drive.

 So for now, the `DataDispatch` class looks like this